Frequently Asked Questions

 How am I assessed?

 To gain QTS you need to provide evidence against the Teacher Standards.
+This is done via a series of video submissions called Big Questions and supporting evidence.
 We will support you through this process.
 Your grading is made by using national descriptors following an assessment of your evidence.
 Throughout your training year your evidence is reviewed and you are guided in your selection of evidence to present.

 All of our systems are online and accessible remotely to enable you to contribute to your files wherever you are.